b33f/ian/content/blog/stop-using-ssl/index.md

 # Stop Calling it SSL.
 Seriously

 Yes you read that title right.
 If you are writing SSL in 2025 you are doing it wrong.
 That polite little acronym stuck around as a habit long after the protocol it named moved on.
-It is time to speak clearly and call things by their actual name which is TLS
+It is time to speak clearly and call things by their actual name which is TLS.
+All versions of SSL are now deprecated and should no longer be used.

 ## A short history of SSL and what it did